-8 of the best duvets for winter UK: how to chose, synthetic, down or wool fill, and what tog to keep cosy?
+8 best winter duvets UK 2023: how to chose a duvet, synthetic, down or wool fill, and what tog do you need?

 This article contains affiliate links.
 We may earn a small commission on items purchased through this article, but that does not affect our editorial judgement.